jolyphil/btmembers/README.md

 Instead of importing a list with all the information from the Bundestag, `import_members()` can also load a condensed data frame.
 Each row corresponds to a member-term.
-Most of the information contained in the original data is preserved except only the most recent name of the member is retained and institutions are removed.
+Most of the information contained in the original data is preserved, except only the most recent name of the member is retained and functions are removed.
 A new column named `fraktion` is added to the data. `fraktion` is a recoded variable and refers to the faction the member spent most time in during a given parliamentary term.